How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 Make sure you have camping gear rated for winter conditions

-On a cold night, before hitting the sack (or sleeping bag), it’s imperative to keep your body’s core temperature up.
-Remaining warm is far easier than raising your body temperature again once you’ve let it drop, and going to bed cold is sure to result in you staying that way for the rest of the night.
+On a cold night, it’s imperative to dress warmly around camp to maintain your body’s core temperature before hitting the sack (or sleeping bag).
+Remaining warm is far easier than raising your body temperature again once it drops, and going to bed cold is likely to result in staying that way for the rest of the night.

 When you arrive at your campsite in the afternoon or evening change out of your hiking clothes asap.
 This will help you avoid losing body heat through the moisture (sweat) in the fabric, which will begin to cool as soon as you stop moving.